Margin Calibration for Long-Tailed Visual Recognition: Abstract

 \section{Abstract}

-The long-tailed class distribution in visual recognition tasks poses great challenges for neural networks on how to handle the biased predictions between head and tail classes, i.e., the model tends to classify tail classes as head classes.
-While existing research focused on data resampling and loss function engineering, in this paper, we take a different perspective: the classification margins.
-We study the relationship between the margins and logits (classification scores) and empirically observe the biased margins and the biased logits are positively correlated.
-We propose MARC, a simple yet effective MARgin Calibration function to dynamically calibrate the biased margins for unbiased logits.
+Long-tailed visual recognition tasks pose great challenges for neural networks on how to handle the imbalanced predictions between head (common) and tail (rare) classes, i.e., models tend to classify tail classes as head classes.
+While existing research focused on data resampling and loss function engineering, in this paper, we take a different perspective: the \emph{classification margins}.
+We study the relationship between the margins and logits and empirically observe that the uncalibrated margins and logits are \emph{positively correlated}.
+We propose a simple yet effective \emph{MARgin Calibration} approach (\textbf{MARC}) to calibrate the margins to obtain better logits.
 We validate MARC through extensive experiments on common long-tailed benchmarks including CIFAR-LT, ImageNet-LT, Places-LT, and iNaturalist-LT.
 Experimental results demonstrate that our MARC achieves favorable results on these benchmarks.
 In addition, MARC is extremely easy to implement with just three lines of code.
-We hope this simple method will motivate people to rethink the biased margins and biased logits in long-tailed visual recognition.
+We hope this simple approach will motivate people to rethink the uncalibrated margins and logits in long-tailed visual recognition.